A0005/IT-Support-Labs/Converting Windows Server 2022 to a Domain Controller.md

 <h2>Program walk-through:</h2>

-1 - Start up your Server 2022 and right click on the windows startup button then choose System. <br/>
+1 - Start up your Windows Server 2022 and right-click on the windows startup button then choose System. <br/>
 <img width="900" alt="1" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/a4d72f76-f44a-45a1-9420-f99006e075c8">
 <br />